charlesweir/WordImagesAndTables/README.md

-# Microsoft Word Plug-in towards Layout Images and Tables as a Desktop Publisher
+# Microsoft Word Plug-in to Lay Out Images and Tables as a Desktop Publisher

 <br>
 New, wonderful, support towards desktop publishing in Microsoft Word: beautiful layout of floating images and tables!